ukropini/object-extender-plugin/README.md

 # ObjectExtender PlugIn

-ObjectExtender PlugIn for [PL/SQL Developerd](https://www.allroundautomations.com/products/pl-sql-developer/) designed to simplify subtype creation.
+ObjectExtender PlugIn for [PL/SQL Developerd](https://www.allroundautomations.com/products/pl-sql-developer/) is designed to simplify subtype creation.

 ## Installation

-Copy **ObjectExtenderPlugIn.dll** and **ObjectExtenderPlugIn.sql** files (you can find them in [Compiled](Compiled) directory) to the your PlugIn directory and restart PL/SQL Developer.
+Copy **ObjectExtenderPlugIn.dll** and **ObjectExtenderPlugIn.sql** files (you can find them in [Compiled](Compiled) directory) to your PlugIn directory and restart PL/SQL Developer.

 PL/SQL Developer PlugIn directory can be found in `Configure -> Preferences -> Files -> Directories -> Plug-Ins` in your PL/SQL Developer.